stevejbrown/stevejbrown.github.io/_posts/2017-03-01-PoE-analysis.md

 If you have ever watched or played Path of Exile, you probably had a number of
 questions: Is there a preferred class?
 How consistent are the top racers?
-Are certain races quantifiably more difficult than others (how _much_ worse is BLAMT worse than exiles everywhere)?
+Are certain races quantifiably more difficult than others (how _much_ worse is BLAMT than exiles everywhere)?
 Puzzles solved, debates settled!
 I scraped the entire Path of Exile database for the race results of 5140057 characters over 5222 leagues to answer these very queries [perplexities, conundrums].